jrburke/module/README.md

 default exports, and splitting modules into fine grained, single export modules will be very common.
 This will be done for practical concerns:

-* It is just easier to reason about the code while developing it
+* It is easier to reason about the code while developing it.
 * For browser bundling, it creates very clear, easy boundaries to make it easy to exclude code from a collection of modules to the amount that is actually used.
 "Advanced" minifiers like closure compiler are difficult to use to get the same benefit.
-Existing AMD module use bears this out.

 Plus, the export checking will not help with any secondary level property references.
-For example, if the default export is a constructor function,
+For example, if the default export is a constructor function, none of the prototype properties can be checked.

 On an `import *` or export `* capability`, these have not been needed in CommonJS/Node/AMD systems to build large codebases.

-If this capability is really desired, code editors can provide shortcuts to do the bulk export property references.
+If this capability is really desired, or if better property checking is wanted, code editors can provide shortcuts to do the bulk export property references, and code editors or linters can help with the property checking.

 **Adding other compile time features later are still possible**

 This is just a sketch, using the experimental sweet.js macro work as an example.
-The API syntax shown is just used as illustration, not a strong recommendation.
+The API syntax shown is just used as illustration.

 The main idea though is to rely on a reader for JS to pull out sections from a function that need to wait for final compilation until later, and then in